What is Local Keyword Research?

 Moz Local ensures your business information is consistent and accurate across the web.

-Within the UK, the structure of local keyword research can be significantly influenced by the unique geographical hierarchy of counties and towns.
-Understanding and leveraging this hierarchy is crucial for businesses aiming to optimise their local SEO strategies effectively.
+The structure of local keyword research can be significantly influenced by the unique geographical hierarchy of counties and towns.
+Understanding this hierarchy is crucial for businesses aiming to optimise their local SEO strategies effectively.

-In the UK, counties represent larger administrative regions, each encompassing multiple towns and cities.
+Within the UK counties represent larger administrative regions, each encompassing multiple towns and cities.
 When conducting local keyword research, it’s important to recognise the distinction between targeting keywords for an entire county versus specific towns within that county.
 This differentiation can impact your visibility and relevance in local search results.

 Combining Both Approaches: